hdinkel/linuxcommandline/sphinx_intermediate/solutions.rst

     gzip –d P12931.txt.gz

-3. Use tar to create an archive containing all fasta files in the current directory into an archive called “fastafiles.tar”
+3. Use :index:`tar <tar>` to create an archive containing all fasta files in the current directory into an archive called “fastafiles.tar”

    ::